SocialCounterfactuals: Probing and Mitigating Intersectional Social Biases in Vision-Language Models with Counterfactual Examples: Introduction

 Prior studies on probing social biases in VLMs \citep{hall2023visogender,zhou2022vlstereoset,janghorbani2023multimodal,harrison2023run,hall2023vision} have primarily utilized real image-text pairs collected from existing datasets by identifying the co-occurrence of certain attributes with a target subject.
 However, this approach is limited by the availability of existing image-text pairs for various combinations of social attributes and subject types.
 Consequently, these prior studies \phillip{It's referring to the same prior studies that we reference earlier in the paragraph.
 I reworded it slightly to make that more clear} have focused exclusively on investigating biases associated with a single social attribute at a time while ignoring the potential role of intersectional bias (e.g., particular race-gender combinations) \citep{navigli2023biases}, which could be attributed to the difficultly of collecting an exhaustive set of image-text examples for various combinations of social attributes.
 Additionally, the large variability in how subjects can be naturally depicted in real images complicates the task of estimating bias in VLMs because disproportionate retrieval results could be attributed to other differences in images besides the social attribute.

 We overcome these limitations by leveraging text-to-image diffusion models to produce counterfactual image-text pairs for probing and mitigating social biases in VLMs (see Figure~\ref{fig:main_examples} and Section~\ref{app:additional-examples} in Supplementary Material for examples).
 Specifically, our approach utilizes Stable Diffusion \citep{rombach2021highresolution} with cross-attention control \citep{hertz2022prompt} to produce a set of highly similar counterfactual image-text examples which depict a common subject while differing only in intersectional social attributes.
-Text-to-image diffusion models are particularly well-suited for this task due to their ability to generate depictions of specific subjects with various combinations of different social attributes, which might be rare or missing from existing image-text dataets.
+Text-to-image diffusion models are particularly well-suited for this task due to their ability to generate depictions of specific subjects with various combinations of different social attributes, which might be rare or missing from existing image-text datasets.
 After generating candidate images, we apply three stages of filtering to ensure that only the highest-quality counterfactuals are retained.

-We apply our methodology at scale to produce SocialCounterfactuals, an extensive dataset containing over 171k counterfactual image-text pairs for probing intersectional biases related to race, gender, and physical characteristics.\footnote{We will make our dataset and code publicly available} To the best of our knowledge, SocialCounterfactuals is the largest resource released to-date for probing bias in VLMs and the only one which considers intersectional biases.
+We apply our methodology at scale to produce SocialCounterfactuals, an extensive dataset containing over 171k counterfactual image-text pairs for probing intersectional biases related to race, gender, and physical characteristics.
+To the best of our knowledge, SocialCounterfactuals is the largest resource released to-date for probing bias in VLMs and the only one which considers intersectional biases.
 Through extensive evaluation of six VLMs, we demonstrate its usefulness for uncovering intersectional social biases.
 Additionally, we conduct VLM training experiments using our dataset which demonstrate its ability to reduce skewness in retrieval results for social attributes.
+We make our dataset\footnote{Our dataset is available at \url{https://huggingface.co/datasets/Intel/SocialCounterfactuals}} and code\footnote{Our code is available at our \href{https://github.com/IntelLabs/multimodal_cognitive_ai/tree/main/SocialCounterfactuals}{GitHub repository}} publicly available.